Is Pork Good for You? Health Benefits and Meal Ideas

 The campaign got the attention of consumers and pork producers alike, who have gone on to raise pork that is lower in saturated fat and total fat than it was 20 years ago.2

-While often thought of as high in fat, lean pork is an excellent source of protein and B vitamins including thiamine, riboflavin, niacin, and vitamin B6.
-It is lower in iron, zinc, and vitamin B12 than beef but also lower in total fat, saturated fat, and cholesterol, which can support a health weight and metabolism.3,4,5.
+While often considered high in fat, lean pork is an excellent source of high-quality protein and B vitamins, including thiamine, riboflavin, niacin, and vitamin B6.
+It is lower in iron, zinc, and vitamin B12 than beef but also lower in total fat, saturated fat, and cholesterol, which can support a healthy weight and metabolism.3, 4, 5

 When compared to other types of unprocessed meat, studies have shown that fresh pork is just as effective at promoting metabolic health and reducing the risk of cardiovascular disease as other types of meat.6

-Eating more pork may be helpful for those working to reduce their weight.
-A study of 164 overweight adults found those who increased the number of servings of pork weekly lost weight, reduced their waist circumference and % body fat, compared to those who ate more chicken and beef.7
+Eating more pork may be helpful for weight loss.
+A study of 164 overweight adults found that those who increased the number of servings of pork weekly lost weight and reduced their waist circumference and % body fat compared to those who ate more chicken and beef.7

 Other studies have looked at glucose and insulin response after consuming unprocessed pork products compared to other unprocessed proteins and found no difference in glucose or insulin response.8